chef/chef-web-docs/content/resources/apt_repository/_index.md

 - property: repo_name
   ruby_type: String
   required: false
-  default_value: The resource blocks name
+  default_value: The resource block's name
   new_in: '14.1'
   description_list:
   - markdown: 'An optional property to set the repository name if it differs from